On Monday May 3rd 2021, Oroboro started her second ocean crossing. We were lucky to share this voyage with our friend Philippe.

 My Spanish is so corrupted with Portuguese (and Italian) that sometimes I think I speak an impossible language like that character in Umberto Eco’s novel The Name Of The Rose.
 I can’t recollect the name now, was it Enzo?
 Well, at least I’m prettier than him…

 Dark clouds.
-Disorganized seas.
+Confused seas.
 Lot of wind.
 It’s going to be a long night,

 Yuka says that we’ve seen worst.
 She is right, as always.
 But she skipped dinner.
 The motion of the boat spoils her appetite.
 It’s the exact opposite for Philippe.